rmarganti/ts-json-api/README.md

 # ts-json-api

-A collection of interfaces for working with [JSONAPI.org](http://jsonapi.org/)-stanard requests/responses.
+A collection of interfaces for working with [JSONAPI.org](http://jsonapi.org/)-standard requests/responses.

 ## TODO:
-* Errors
+* Documentation